OriginProtocol/origin-js/daemon/indexing/listener/README.md

 Events:

 `--continue-file=path` Will start following events at the block number defined in the file, and will keep this file updated as it listens to events.
+The continue file is JSON, in the format `{"lastLogBlock":222, "version":1}`.

 # How the listener works